Making speech bubbles in SVG

 They consist of three parts:

-• An ellipse for the black border
+for the black border - A

-• A path for the speech “arrow”
+for the speech “arrow” - Another

-• Another ellipse to fill in the part of the speech “arrow” that is inside the bubble
+to fill in the part of the speech “arrow” that is inside the bubble

 This manual assumes that you have experience with SVG.